KingJA/LoadSir/README.md

 ```

 ### Step 1: Config
+The are two ways to set config.
+Add your custom pages and set the default page.

 * ###### Global Config
 Set config with singleton pattern, you can do it in your Application, so that you could get this unique LoadSir everywhere.

 ```java
 public class App extends Application {
     @Override